 Dare to serve A Wicked Thing Cocktail to your bourbon loving and tequila aficionado friends.
 If your friends react like mine, they will initially turn up their nose at such a proposition.
 But at first sip, their eyes will light up with surprising delight.

-This cocktail was originally inspired by the Goth Bar, inside Clifton’s Republic’s Cathedral Grove, the where the cocktail Something Wicked originated.
-Made with Clyde Mays, El Silencio Mezcal, angostura and mole bitters, the original is served over ice with a flamed orange peel.
+This cocktail was originally inspired by the Goth Bar, inside Clifton’s Republic’s Cathedral Grove, where the cocktail Something Wicked originated.
+Made with Clyde Mays, El Silencio Mezcal, angostura, and mole bitters, the original is served over ice with a flamed orange peel.

 A Wicked Thing Cocktail